lsmcolab/adleap-mas/README.md

 <p style="text-align: justify; text-indent: 20px;" >
 You must install Python 3 and the OpenAI Gym package to run the framework.
-You can use <a href="https://www.python.org/downloads/">Python 3 website</a> and the <a href="https://github.com/openai/gym">OpenAI Gym GitHub</a> for information about installation **or**, if you are programming at Linux, run the following command lines:
+You can use <a href="https://www.python.org/downloads/">Python 3 website</a> and the <a href="https://github.com/openai/gym">OpenAI Gym GitHub</a> for information about installation <b>OR</b>, if you are programming at Linux, run the following command lines:
 </p>

 > **For Python 3:**